The 4 Hottest Digital Nomad Cities 2025

 Access & Stability

-As mentioned earlier in the Bangkok section, Thailand’s expanding visa options apply here too — including the new DTV Visa (5 years, multiple entries), long-stay tourist visas, and education visa paths.
-Chiang Mai has a small but efficient airport with direct flights across Asia, and Bangkok is just a short hop away when you need it.
+As mentioned earlier in the Bangkok section, Thailand’s expanding visa options apply here too.
+As for connectivity, Chiang Mai has a small but efficient airport with direct flights across Asia (Japan, Korea, China, Taiwan etc.).

 Final Thoughts